 My Preferred Domain Name Isn’t Available, What Now?

 Now, you need to do some brainstorming with a domain name checker to find a domain name that works for the website you have in mind and that is still available.
 Here are four steps to take.

 1. Consider the suggested alternatives.

-HostGator’s domain search helpfully serves up multiple domains related to your search that are available as a .com.
+HostGator’s domain search tool helpfully serves up multiple domains related to your search that are available as a .com.

 Those suggestions are auto generated though, so a lot of the time, they won’t quite get at the main idea you want to express with your website.
 Algorithms just don’t think the way people do.